 Lean protein and wholemeal bread

 Skinless chicken and salmon are a great source of lean protein.
-If you are getting a sandwich try to find sourdough orrye bread, as they are rich in minerals and good at levelling out blood sugar levels.
+If you are getting a sandwich try to find sourdough orrye bread, as they are rich in minerals and good at levelling out blood sugar levels all you need to be careful with is the preparation, you can take a part of the chicken and Cut it Fine in small pieces to put it in the sandwich so you enjoy it more.
 Avoid fatty extras such as mayonnaise and cheese.

 Eggs are not just great sources of protein, eggs are also high in minerals, fats and vitamins that are great for improving the skin’s elasticity.
 The skin often gets very dry when you are on the flight, and needs an extra boost.
 Medical News Today has suggested that lutein, found in the yolk of eggs can help improve the hydration and elasticity of skin.
 This is also one of my favourite options, as you can just keep a cooked egg in a container without needing to refrigerate it.
 Eggs also contain all the nutrients that you need, keeping you fuller for longer.